Luke 3

 And the rough ways smooth;

-"Every valley will be filled, and every mountain and hill will be made low".
-In Isaiah 40:4a, this part of the verse is given as "every valley shall be lifted up, and every mountain and hill be made low", having the same meaning.
-In Isaiah "lifted up" is in the sense of raised up or filled, because when it is filled, everything will rise up.
-When the glory of the beloved Son of God has shined through all the mountains (heart's troubles), it will make straight all the land, doesn't matter what the situation has been, it will be straight as the Lord will clear off all the obstacles.
-All the hearts that drop down with humble will be raised up to receive the glory of the beloved Son of God.
+“Every valley will be filled, and every mountain and hill will be made low.”
+In Isaiah 40:4a, this part of the verse is given as “every valley shall be lifted up, and every mountain and hill be made low,” having the same meaning.
+In Isaiah, “lifted up” is in the sense of being raised up or filled because when it is filled, everything will rise up.
+When the glory of the beloved Son of God has shined through all the mountains (heart’s troubles), it will make straight all the land; no matter what the situation has been, it will be straight as the Lord will clear off all the obstacles.
+All the hearts that drop down with humility will be raised up to receive the glory of the beloved Son of God.

-Comments Luke 3:6 This verse is cited from Isaiah 40:5 where it is given as "and the glory of the Lord shall be revealed, and all flesh shall see it together" which has the same meaning.
+This verse is cited from Isaiah 40:5, where it is given as “and the glory of the Lord shall be revealed, and all flesh shall see it together,” which has the same meaning.

-"And the glory of the Lord shall be revealed", refers to Jesus coming in human form, when the beloved Son of God takes human flesh on Him.
+“And the glory of the Lord shall be revealed” refers to the Lord Jesus coming in human form when the beloved Son of God takes human flesh on Him.

-"and all flesh shall see it together", has two meanings.
-First, when the beloved Son of God was born in human form, many humans have seen God in flesh and second, that the beloved Son of God is the salvation from God to humans.
+“And all flesh shall see it together” has two meanings.
+First, when the beloved Son of God was born in human form, many humans saw God in the flesh, and second, the beloved Son of God is the salvation from God to humans.

 He said therefore to the multitudes that came out to be baptized by him, Offspring of vipers, who warned you to flee from the wrath to come?